-Spanish For Heritage Speakers 1
+Spanish For Heritage Speakers 1 Prerequisite: Teacher Recommendation

 This course is specifically designed for students who have been exposed to the Spanish language on a daily basis but have had little to no formal education in Spanish.
 Students will study the basic structure and rules of the Spanish Language.
 Beginning grammar, spelling and punctuation will be taught.
 This course will focus on building students' existing listening and speaking skills while developing reading and writing skills.
+Students are expected to achieve novice to intermediate proficiency in listening, speaking, reading and writing.